JohnTelford/mkdocs/docs/dev_stack.md

 #### MkDocs Material - Static Site Generator

-Is a Static Site Generator used to build a website from Repository to create:
+Is a Static Site Generator used to build a website from a repository to create:

-  - A Local [Preview](preview.md) Website for the developer

-  - The Production Website deployed to the Internet

-  - Stake Holders Private Preview Website
+  - Developers use it and their local repository to [Preview](preview.md) how features, fixes, experimental ideal, they are working on will possible look on the website

+  - Content Delivery network(CDN) uses it create [Preview](preview.md)Stake Holders

-It is also used by the Content Delivery network(CDN) do build and deploy the production website from the Central Repository
+It is also used by the  do build and deploy the production website from the Central Repository